Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 How long does Nepal visa processing take?

-Usually 15–45 minutes, depending on airport traffic.
+Visa processing usually takes between 15 and 45 minutes, depending on airport traffic.

 Can I pay Nepal visa fees by card?